 - which fireworks are permitted or prohibited

-With an exceptional permit you are not allowed to burn fireworks of category F3, F4, stage fireworks of category T2 or other pyrotechnic objects of category P2.
+With a special permit, you may not burn fireworks of category F3, F4, stage fireworks of category T2 or other pyrotechnic objects of category P2.
 The same applies to fireworks of category F2, such as firecrackers with flash bangs or rockets with more than 20 g net explosive mass.

-You need a permit or certificate of competence to burn these pyrotechnic objects.
+You need a permit or a certificate of competence to burn these pyrotechnic articles.

-If you have an explosives permit or a certificate of competence, a permit from the local authority is not required.
+If you have an explosives permit or certificate of competence, a permit from the municipality is not required.
 You only have to report the fireworks to the responsible trade supervisory office.

 Fireworks may not be set off until a permit has been obtained.
 The permit application should therefore be submitted as early as possible (at least four weeks in advance).